dOpensource/dsiprouter/README.md

 * USERNAME - web gui username
 * PASSWORD - web gui password
 * DSIP_PORT - port on which web gui is running, 5000 by default
+* DOMAIN - the domain used to create usernames for PBX and Endpoint registration.

 You will need to restart dSIPRouter for the changes to take effect.